cortes-ciriano-lab/SComatic/README.md

   --outdir OUTDIR  Out directory
 ```

 The precomputed cell type annotation file provided with the --meta parameter must contain at least the following two columns (Index for cell barcode ID and Cell_type for the precomputed cell type annotation) and must be a tab-separated file.
 Cell type annotations containing whitespaces or any of the following special characters (~ . ` ! @ # $ % ^ & * ( ) { | } / \ : ; " ' < > ? , = +) are not supported.
 Dashes and underscores are supported.
-Whitespace characters in the filenames are not supported. **Importanly, do not include doublets in this file**
+Whitespace characters in the filenames are not supported. **Importanly, do not include doublets in this file or cell types with unkown cell type annotations.**

 ```
 Index Cell_type